BryanBorge/bumble-webbot/README.md

   bot = BumbleBot()

- A browser window will pop up and you can begin to use the bots commands.
+ A browser window will pop up and you can begin using the bot through the command line

   bot.Like() - Swipes right once